 However, a word of caution on the hostels on offer – I honestly didn’t see a single well-priced (points for a stay) hotel in the scheme.
 So, hotels are likely to be your least best option…but, it’s still nice to have options.

 Although this concludes my series on travel hacking in the UK, it does not conclude my experimentation with this highly addictive way of trying to score cheap flights.

-Although UK air miles taxes are often so gargantuan as to put many people off, with a lot research, patience and thirst for a challenge, it is definitely possible to get cheap flights with air miles in the UK.
+Although UK air miles taxes are often so gargantuan as to put many people off, with a lot research, patience and thirst for a challenge, it is definitely possible to get fly cheaply with air miles.